These Texas counties haven't reported a single COVID-19 case

 Austin is now fourth with 856 cases and San Antonio ranks fifth with 794 cases.

-A demographic breakdown, which include fatalities and cases by county plus hospitalizations and ventilator use, can be found here.
+A demographic breakdown, which include fatalities and cases by county plus hospitalizations and ventilator use, can be found below:

 These Texas counties haven't reported a single COVID-19 case